 In 1988, the KNCV Section Farmacochemie established a biannual award to be granted to the most outstanding doctoral dissertation in medicinal chemistry by a PhD student at a Dutch university.
-The first five prizes, the so-called MFR Medicinal Chemistry Prizes, were sponsored by MFR, a Dutch foundation aimed at promoting medicinal chemistry research.
+The first five prizes, the so-called MFR Medicinal Chemistry Prizes, were sponsored by Medisch Farmaceutische Research (MFR), a Dutch foundation that was part of Nefarma.
 In 1998, sponsorship was taken over by Stichting Farmacochemische Congressen.
 The prize was sponsored by Mercachem (2010-2017) and MercachemSyncom (2018-2020), and since 2020 is sponsored by Symeres.
 As of 2020, the Section Farmacochemie broadened her scope by changing her name to KNCV Medicinal Chemistry & Chemical Biology (MCCB).
 Accordingly, the biannual award is granted to the best doctoral dissertation in medicinal chemistry or chemical biology by a PhD student at a Dutch university.

-Natalia Ortiz Zacarías will present the winning work as representative of The Netherlands at the 8th EFMC Young Medicinal Chemist Symposium (EFMC-YMCS) September 9-10, 2021 (virtual event).
+An assessment committee consisting of a chairman (board member of the Division) and at least two external scientists will judge the nominations.
+The winner will present the winning work as representative of The Netherlands at the EFMC Young Medicinal Chemist Symposium (EFMC-YMCS) September 7-8, 2023.

 On behalf of the KNCV-MCCB board,